Lehi’s Last Will and Testament: A Legal Approach

 John W. Welch

-John W. Welch, “Lehi’s Last Will and Testament: A Legal Approach,” in Second Nephi, The Doctrinal Structure, ed.
+John W. Welch, “Lehi’s Last Will and Testament: A Legal Approach,” in The Book of Mormon: Second Nephi, The Doctrinal Structure, ed.
 Monte S. Nyman and Charles D. Tate Jr. (Provo, UT: Religious Studies Center, Brigham Young University, 1989), 61–82.

 The first four chapters of 2 Nephi contain the rich and eloquent blessings the prophet Lehi gave to his posterity.
 As he bestowed his father’s blessings upon his sons, Lehi did many things.
 He prophesied about the promised land (2 Nephi 1); he taught about the eternal laws of opposition, probation and atonement (2 Nephi 2); he spoke about the seer who the ancient Joseph testified would be raised up in the latter days (2 Nephi 3).
 Sometimes he spoke of his posterity’s spiritual standing before the Lord; at other times he was concerned about their temporal and physical prosperity and well-being.
 Thus, he addressed a range of religious, prophetic, family, and societal themes.